luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 **▲ Ego Trait • CP Cost: 2/4/6/8**

 You have a measure of money, assets, and/or other wealth, as used in the inner system, hypercorp, Jovian, and Extropian polities.
-This provides bonus Morph Points and Gear Points equal to the trait's level when [acquiring morphs](../15/03-acquiring-morphs.md) and [gear](../16/02-acquiring-gear.md).
+This provides bonus Morph Points and Gear Points equal to the trait’s level when [acquiring morphs](../15/03-acquiring-morphs.md) and [gear](../16/02-acquiring-gear.md).
 It also gives you a regular amount of disposable income to purchase gear during missions.

 At Level 1, you can spend up to 2&nbsp;GP per week on Minor complexity items given the appropriate time frame.